flanksource/docs/mission-control/docs/guide/permissions/concepts/scope.md

 ### Scope Structure

 A Scope consists of one or more **targets**, where each target defines a collection of resources.
-Multiple targets within a Scope are combined with **OR logic**, meaning a resource matches the Scope if it matches any of the targets.
+When a Scope contains multiple targets, the system combines them with **OR logic**, meaning a resource matches the Scope if it matches any of the targets.

 :::info
 Each target must specify exactly **one** resource type.
 You cannot mix different resource types within a single target.